W4uR/Dark-Souls-Death-Counter/README.md

 And put the executable in the game's folder.

 ## Usage
-After putting the executable in the game's folder, run the executable as adminsitrator.
+After putting the executable in the game's folder, run the executable as **_adminsitrator_**.
 It should automatically start the game too.
 For ease of use, you can make a shortcut for the executable.
 The number of times you died is stored in the counter.txt file in the game's folder.

+## Known issues / Things that will be improved
+1. Only supports 1920x1080 resolution.
+2. Only works if the game is displayed on your main monitor.
+3. Counts overall death regardless of save/character.
+4. I want to add an overlay and display the deaths that way.
+Not in a terminal.